Tilting Uranus: Collisions versus Spin--Orbit Resonance: Capture into a Secular Spin--Orbit Resonance

 where $g$ is the negative nodal precession rate, and $I$ is the amplitude of the inclination induced by Neptune's perturbation on Uranus's orbit.
 If Neptune migrates outward slowly enough, then $\dot{\Psi}$ is small and the two planets can remain in resonance nearly indefinitely.

 Figure \ref{capture} shows Uranus undergoing capture into a spin-orbit resonance when Neptune crosses $\sim$24 au en route to its current location at 30 au.
-Here we have set Neptune's migration rate at 0.045 au/Myr, which is within the adiabatic limit -- the fastest possible rate to generate a capture with ${\epsilon}_{i}\approx0$\textdegree.
-The adiabatic limit occurs when Neptune's migration takes it across the resonance width in about a libration time, which is just $2\pi/w_{lib}$ with $w_{lib} = \sqrt{-\alpha{g}\sin{\epsilon}\sin{I}}$ \citep{2004AJ....128.2510H}.
+Here we have set Neptune's migration rate to $\sim0.05$ au Myr$^{-1}$, which is within the adiabatic limit -- the fastest possible rate to generate a capture with ${\epsilon}_{i}\approx0$\textdegree.
+The adiabatic limit occurs when Neptune's migration takes it across the resonance width in about a libration time, which is just $2\pi/w_{\textsubscript{lib}}$ with $w_{\textsubscript{lib}} = \sqrt{-\alpha{g}\sin{\epsilon}\sin{I}}$ \citep{2004AJ....128.2510H}.
 Just as slow changes to the support of a swinging pendulum do not alter the pendulum's motion, gradual changes to Neptune's orbit do not change the behavior of the libration.
 However, if Neptune's migration speed exceeds the adiabatic limit, then the resonance cannot be established.
-The top panel of Figure \ref{capture} shows Uranus tilting to 60\textdegree~in 150 Myrs when Neptune reaches its current location, and all the way to 90\textdegree~in 600 Myr if we allow Neptune to continue outwards.
+The top panel of Figure \ref{capture} shows Uranus tilting to 60\textdegree~in 150 Myr when Neptune reaches its current location, and all the way to 90\textdegree~in 600 Myr if we allow Neptune to continue outwards.
 Planets migrate by scattering planetesimals, which can decrease inclinations; accordingly, we optimistically assumed an initial value for Neptune's inclination at twice its current value.
-Because we have increased Neptune's inclination and moved Neptune out as fast as possible and yet still allowed capture, one hundred fifty million years represents a rough lower limit to the time needed to tilt Uranus substantially.
+Because we have increased Neptune's inclination and moved Neptune out as fast as possible and yet still allowed capture, 150 million years represents a rough lower limit to the time needed to tilt Uranus substantially.

 The bottom panel of Figure \ref{capture} and Figure \ref{polar:capture} both show the evolution of the resonance angle, and the angle oscillates with a libration period of about 30 Myr about the equilibrium point.
-The libration period increases as $\epsilon$ increases in accordance with Equation \ref{period}.
+The libration period increases as $\epsilon$ increases in accordance with the predictions of $w_{\textsubscript{lib}}$.
 The noticeable offset of the equilibrium below $\Psi=0$\textdegree~in Figures \ref{capture} and \ref{polar:capture} is due to the rapid migration of Neptune \citep{2004AJ....128.2510H}: